About Norwegian Acupuncture Association

 Norwegian Acupuncture Association has by 27.08.20 487 members.
 Norwegian Acupuncture Association was founded in 2005 after a merger between NFKA (founded in 1978) and NAHO (founded in 1993).
 The Association is by far the most numerious organisation for acupuncturists in Norway.

 The members elect board members and also the president of the board.
-In 2020 the Board consists of these members:

 Basic training required for membership is 240 study points (4 years full time study) – of which 90 study points in western medicine.
 Students from Norwegian College of Acupuncture are considered qualified for membership in the association.
 In 2008 Norwegian College of Acupuncture fullfilled the criterias for a bachelor´s degree in acupuncture.